 Suggested research and creative writing projects

 The Stone Gate is set in a small seaside town in Australia.
-Now These projects encourage students to think about the issues in the book in relation to their own town or neighbourhood.
-They will need some research and possibly classroom discussion to explore what scientists and experts say will happen with climate change, what makes something sustainable, etc, but should finish with a piece of creative writing…
+These projects encourage students to think about climate change, sustainability and indigenous life in relation to their own town or neighbourhood.
+They involve research and classroom discussion to find out what scientists and experts say will happen with climate change, what makes something sustainable, etc, and should finish with a piece of creative writing The key aim is to stimulate students’ interest in these topics through imagination …

-- Describe a day living in a future world IN YOUR TOWN if predictions of climate change come true.
+- Describe a day living in the near-future IN YOUR TOWN if predictions about the effects of climate change come true.

 - Describe a day in a more “sustainable” society IN YOUR TOWN.